 The Médoc is split geographically into two areas: the Bas Médoc in the north and the more prestigious Haut-Médoc in the south, which includes village appellations like Pauillac, Margaux and Saint-Julien.

 Cabernet Sauvignon is the main grape variety grown in the Médoc, typically producing full-bodied, structured reds of great longevity that command the world’s highest wine prices.

 Merlot, Petit Verdot and Malbec are also grown and blended with Cabernet Sauvignon in making the ‘Bordeaux blend’.

 Mendoza is Argentina’s most famous and important wine region in terms of both quantity and quality.
 It produces over 80% of Argentina’s wine.

-Mendoza is predominantly a red and rosé wine growing region and Malbec is the most important grape.
-However, many other red wine varieties are grown, including: Barbera; Bonarda; Cabernet Sauvignon; Merlot; Pinot Noir; Sangiovese; Syrah and Tempranillo.
+Mendoza is predominantly a red and rosé wine growing region, and Malbec is the most important grape.
+However, many other red wine producing varieties are grown, including: Barbera; Bonarda; Cabernet Sauvignon; Merlot; Pinot Noir; Sangiovese; Syrah, and Tempranillo.